Specialized Studies (BS)

 - A detailed timeline for completion.
 Prerequisites, sequencing and course offerings must be taken into consideration.

-Students shall submit the proposal to their designated faculty advisor, who will submit it and letters of support (see above) for final approval by the appropriate dean(s).
+Students shall submit the proposal to their designated faculty advisor, who will submit it and letters of support (see above) for final approval by the associate dean.
 If it becomes necessary to adjust the plan, changes must be discussed with and agreed upon by the faculty advisor.

 Time to Completion